Private Equity, Consumers, and Competition

 71 Pages Posted: 19 Jun 2020 Last revised: 28 Mar 2022

 Date Written: June 12, 2020

-This paper studies how product market competition can shape how private equity (PE) acquisitions impact consumers.
-We examine PE acquisitions in the nursing home industry and find that PE-owned facilities exhibit greater "competitive sensitivity:" they compete more aggressively when competitive incentives are strong and exploit market power more aggressively when competitive incentives are weak.
-Our study leverages variation in competitive incentives deriving both from geographic differences in local market concentration, as well as from a pro-competitive policy that helped consumers better compare nursing homes.
-Our findings suggest that policymakers and regulators concerned about the impact of PE ownership on consumers should pay careful attention to the concentration of markets where PE acquisitions occur and consider pro-competitive policies as a tool to influence PE, mitigating or even reversing its potentially adverse consequences.
+This paper studies how product market competition shapes the impact of PE acquisitions on consumers.
+We examine nursing home buyouts and find PE-owned facilities exhibit greater competitive sensitivity, competing more aggressively when competitive incentives are strong and exploiting market power more aggressively when competitive incentives are weak.
+We find PE-owned facilities are more sensitive to local market competition and are more responsive to a pro-competitive policy helping consumers compare nursing homes.
+This indicates that regulators should regard the competitive sensitivity of acquirers in addition to the concentration of markets where acquisitions occur, and consider pro-competitive policies to mitigate or even reverse PE's potentially adverse consequences.

 Keywords: Private equity, Buyouts, Competition, Health care, Nursing homes, Product quality, Disclosure, Ratings

 JEL Classification: G34, I11, I18, L11, L13, L15